Hawkazizi/MyProjects/README.md

 # MyProjects
-list of the projects that I have made through pf my learning process
+list of the projects that I have made through out my learning process

 1-Pig Game
 2-Guess My Number